jiink/Portfolio/src/pages/Esp32DeskLedBoard.md

 But now that I look at it again, I might want to pass the matrix class, inputs, and delta time as an argument through the loop function so it looks more 'functional' and to make it more clear what's supposed to be done in that function.

 A few notes:
   - The TV noise effect doesn't use a random number generator.
-I was inspired by (Metroid Prime's static texture effect)[https://www.thegamer.com/metroid-prime-dev-reveals-static-is-game-code/]!
+I was inspired by [Metroid Prime's static texture effect](https://www.thegamer.com/metroid-prime-dev-reveals-static-is-game-code/)!
 In my case it's completely unecessary, but I just wanted to try it out for fun.
     ```cpp
       char* programMemoryStart = (char*)esp_get_idf_version();
       char* noiseSource = (char*)programMemoryStart;